 Bias-related incidents occur in every community.
-The strongest action to combat the mean-spiritedness of those few who perpetuate this behavior is a community that commits itself by loudly and publicly denouncing such acts.
-Each member of the community must do his/her part to bring an end to these indignities.
+The strongest way to combat the mean-spiritedness of those few who perpetuate this behavior is to have a community where everyone recognizes the responsibility to denounce hate and counters bias with actions focused on inclusion, not exclusion.
+Each member of the community should do his/her part to celebrate and welcome differences, not discriminate against them.

-Bias is a preformed negative opinion or attitude toward a group of people based on race, religion, ethnic/national origin, sexual orientation, or disability.
+Bias is a preformed negative opinion or attitude toward a group of people based on race, religion, ethnic/national origin, gender, gender identity, sexual orientation, or disability.

 The existence of bias is not enough to rise to the level of a crime, however.
-Rather, a hate crime is a criminal offense that must have been motivated, in whole or part, by an offender's bias aganst race, religion ethnic/national origin, sexual orientation, or disability.
+Rather, a hate crime is a criminal offense that must have been motivated, in whole or part, by an offender's bias against race, religion, gender, gender identity, ethnicity, national origin, sexual orientation, or disability.

 Miami University provides an annual report of hate crimes, reported to campus security authorities in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Campus Security Act).
-Hate crimes included in the report are crimes committed against "a person or property which are motivated, in whole or in part, by the offender's bias against a race, religion, disability, ethnic/national origin, gender, or sexual-orientation group."
+Hate crimes included in the report are crimes committed against "a person or property which are motivated, in whole or in part, by the offender's bias against a race, religion, disability, ethnicity, national origin, gender, gender identity or sexual-orientation group."

-The Campus Security Act of 1990 as amended in October 1998 requires that all of the crimes included in the crime statistics report that manifest evidence of prejudice based on race, religion, sexual orientation, gender, ethnicity, or disability be reported as hate crimes.
+The Campus Security Act of 1990 as amended in October 1998 requires that all of the crimes included in the crime statistics report that manifest evidence of prejudice based on race, religion, ethnicity, national origin, sexual orientation, gender, gender identity, or disability be reported as hate crimes.

 What You Should Know

-If you are a Miami faculty member, staff member, or student and feel that you have been the victim of an incident of bias due to your race, religion, sexual orientation, gender, ethnicity, or disability, you are encouraged to submit a report.
+If you are a Miami faculty member, staff member, or student and feel that you have been the victim of an incident of bias due to your race, religion, sexual orientation, ethnicity, national origin, gender, gender identity, or disability, you are encouraged to submit a report.